 Yesterday, i got an email from an unknown sender.
 The title somewhat caught my attention.
 I usually do not open emails from senders that I do not know.The subject was ” Explore Your Hidden Talent”.
 It could have been a virus but I opened it anyway.
 It turned out to be an apps that you can share on Facebook.
 It was the usual question and answer, multiple choice type of application.
 So, I religiously answered all of it and guess what my hidden talent was?

 Cooking!
-Yes, I could not believe it either.
+Yes, i could not believe it either.
 It said “Taste drives you.
-The sight of food compels you.
+Sight of food compels you.
 Food is compulsory to survival, and you posses the means to make it lively.”

 I remember when I was younger, I used to collect cut-out recipes from magazines and would make a scrapbook and put all those beautiful pictures of food and recipes together.
 I even collected peel-offs from canned goods.
 There are a lot of practical recipes you can find in food packets and cans.

 I love recipes.
 Well, I just love reading it or just looking at the pictures and drool over those mouthwatering dishes.
 I do not really apply what I read because it gets me frustrated more when the outcome of the food I cooked does not look in anyway similar to the recipe I just followed.
 Don’t you just hate that?
 My grandma has boxes and boxes of recipes, in index cards, some with pictures and she got this big one from Reader’s Digest.
 I remember trying to imagine the smell of the food on the recipe and I would actually put it over my nose and sniff.
 Haha!